wnfs-wg/spec/spec/skip-ratchet.md

 ### Key Derivation

 The skip ratchet cannot be used as-is for an AES-256 key, because it's bigger than 256 bits.
-To derive a key suitable for AES-256 useage from a skip ratchet, XOR the large, medium and small parts of the skip ratchet:
+To derive a key suitable for AES-256 usage from a skip ratchet, XOR the large, medium and small parts of the skip ratchet:

 ```typescript
 function deriveKey(ratchet: SkipRatchet): ByteArray<32> {